earl grey ice cream in a bowl on the counter

 After steeping the tea, blending the base, and swirling in that Easter caramel, I finally sat down for a taste.
 One bite and I was done for.

-This was honestly better than any restaurant ice cream I have ever had.
+This was honestly better than any restaurant/shop ice cream I have ever had.
 It makes you realize that many people in the world don't care about making an exceptional product.
 This scoop was perfectly sweet, had a deep tea flavor, and just a hint of salt to balance it all out.
 Silky smooth and irresistible.
+And it wasn't even hard to do that.
 I genuinely was shocked at the mouth feel and how delicious it was.

 Changes to think about next time - AI doesn't know what's right, but I do: